FATelarico/ctv-network/NetworkAnalysis.md

 ## Spatial networks

 - `r pkg("geonetwork")` handles networks or graphs whose nodes are locations.
-The functions includes the creation of objects of class `geonetwork` as a graph with node coordinates, the computation of network measures, the support of spatial operations (projection to different Coordinate Reference Systems, handling of bounding boxes, etc.) and the plotting of the `geonetwork` object combined with supplementary cartography for spatial representation.
+The functions includes the creation of objects of class `geonetwork` as a graph with node coordinates, the computation of network measures, the support of spatial operations (projection to different coordinate reference systems, handling of bounding boxes, etc.) and the plotting of the `geonetwork` object combined with supplementary cartography for spatial representation.
 It is compatible with ``r pkg ("igraph")`.

 - `r pkg("chessboard")` provides functions to work with un/directed undirected spatial networks.
 It allows to create connectivity matrices (`chessboard::connectivity_matrix`) and exports result to several formats: node list, neighbor list, edge list, connectivity matrix, Eigenvector maps.
 It also implements connectivity for chess pieces via specific functions: `chessboard::bishop`,  `chessboard::knight`, `chessboard::pawn`, `chessboard::queen`, `chessboard::rook`, besides introducing two sets of movement rules `chessboard::fool` and `chessboard::wizard`.

 - `r pkg("epanet2toolkit")` interfaces R with  the [EPANET](https://github.com/OpenWaterAnalytics/EPANET/releases/tag/v2.2) programmer's toolkit to carry out basic (`epanet2toolkit::ENepanet`) or customised (`epanet2toolkit::ENopen`) simulations.